despresj/ece_colab/README.md

 - [x]  Mar-20: validate generated data
 - [x]  Mar-27: set up tests, and impliment additioal function generating dataframes.
 Wrap all the code into functions.
 - [x]  Apr-03: This mostly works for now.
 Really just pending quality checks.
-- [ ]  Apr-10: Ensure data can flow from start to finish.
-Make a list of all the arbitrary design decisions.
-Draft poster and slide deck
+- [x]  Apr-10: draft poster and slide deck
-- [ ]  Apr-17: push the limits of the model and eek out as much performance as possible
+- [ ]  Apr-17: Ensure data can flow from start to finish.
+Make a list of all the arbitrary design decisions. push the limits of the model and eek out as much performance as possible
 - [ ]  Apr-24:
 - [ ]  Apr-26: presentation day